ruge0/ruge0/README.md

-- 👋 Hi, I’m @ruge0
+- 👋 Hi, I’m @ruge.
-- 👀 I’m interested in C++
+- 👀 I’m interested in C++.
-- 🌱 I’m currently learning about the operating system for autonomous driving controllers.
+- 🌱 Currently, I’m studying operating systems for autonomous driving controllers.
-- 💞️ I’m looking to collaborate on the development of operating systems for autonomous driving controllers.
+- 💞️ I’m interested in collaborating on the development of operating systems for autonomous driving controllers.
-- 📫 How to reach me email：ruge.cool@qq.com
+- 📫 You can reach me via email: ruge.cool@qq.com.

 <!---
 ruge0/ruge0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.